hubofvalley/Testnet-Guides/Story Protocol/README.md

   sed -i "/STORY_/d" $HOME/.bash_profile
   ```

-##  consensus client version update v0.9.11 to v0.9.12 (just in case you're still using v0.9.11 or older version of story node)
+##  Consensus client version update from v0.9.11 to v0.9.12 (in case you're still using v0.9.11 or an older version of the Story node)
-## method 1: put the new binary directly
+## method 1: Place the new binary directly
 ### 1. define the path of cosmovisor for being used in the consensus client
    ```bash
    input1=$(which cosmovisor)